COVID-19 Guidance for Self Home Quarantine

 If you are exposed again during quarantine, the period must start over again.
 If you develop symptoms or test positive for COVID-19 during the quarantine period, you must follow the instructions for isolating yourself.

 - Remain at home and avoid all public activities.
 This means do not go to work, church, school, stores (including grocery stores), nor any public events or places.

 - Do not have visitors in your home.

 - If you live in a home with other people, stay in a separate room.
-If that is not possible, wear a face mask when you are in the same room and stay at least 6 feet away from them (i.e. practice social distancing even in your home)
+If that is not possible, wear a face mask when you are in the same room as others and stay at least 6 feet away from them (i.e. practice social distancing even in your home).

 - Wash your hands and use an alcohol-based hand sanitizer often.
 Do not share personal items such as dishes, cups, forks, spoons, towels, etc.

 - Do not leave your home except to get urgent or emergency medical care.
 If you need to see a doctor for reasons other than a medical emergency, please call your medical provider ahead of time to make proper arrangements.